cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2023-12-12.md

 Using the Shadow DOM brings advantages and disadvantages.

-The advantage is that Shadow DOM allows customization
+The advantage is that Shadow DOM allows customization NNNNNNNNNNNNNNNNNNNNNN.

 Web components created that do not include the Shadow DOM are called Light DOM Web Components